Property Tax2026-03-16

 • Calculate depreciation for the rental property using MACRS rules.

 The 2024 e-file deadline is 15 April, with extensions possible to 15 October.
 State requirements vary, so check local rules for additional forms.
-Use tax software like TurboTax to handle both federal and state rental property taxes.
+Use tax software like TurboTax to handle both federal and state rental taxes.

-Maintain records for rental deductions like mortgage interest, property taxes, and insurance.
+Maintain records for rental deductions like mortgage interest, taxes, and insurance.
 Experts recommend organising files by year to substantiate expenses during audits.
 This ensures compliance with landlord tax obligations.

 State Filing Deadlines and Requirements